polterguy/hypereval/README.md

 Hypereval allows you to evaluate Hyperlambda from within your browser, having it executed on the server.
-It also allows you to create Hyperlambda pages, and startup objects, arguably giving you an environment for creating your apps having its snippets become the Controllers and the Views.
+It also allows you to create Hyperlambda pages, and startup objects, arguably giving you an environment for creating your apps, having its Hypereval snippets becoming both the Controllers and its Views.
 Pages would be the equivalent of a _"Views"_ and startup objects, and/or other snippets would become the equivalent of your _"Controllers"_.

 In addition to the above, it also features an _"immediate mode"_, allowing you to evaluate your snippets immediately, optionally seeing the results of your evaluation in an _"output"_ window.